Para-abelian varieties and Albanese maps: Maximal abelian subvarieties

 for some torus $T$ and some abelian variety $A$, according to \cite{Brion 2009}, Proposition 2.2.
 The torus is contained in $G_2$, by maximality of the latter.
 The resulting surjection $G_1/T\ra G_1/G_2$ reveals that $G_1/G_2$ is abelian.
 In characteristic zero we use the smallest subgroup scheme $N\subset G_1$ such that the quotient $G_1/N$ is proper.
 This exists in all characteristics, and is affine and connected, according to \cite{Brion 2017}, Theorem 2.
 For $p=0$ the group schemes $G_1/N$ and $N$ are automatically smooth.
 Consequently $G_1/N$ is abelian and $N\subset G_2$, and we conclude again that $G_1/G_2$ is abelian.

 Next we consider assertion (i).
 Let $f:G\ra G'$ be a homomorphism.
 The composite morphism $G_1\ra G'^\aff$ vanishes, because $h^0(\O_{G_1})=1$.
-The next composite $G_2\ra G'_1/G'_2$ also vanishes, because the image is a smooth, connected, affine, and also a closed subgroup scheme, hence affine and abelian.
-Finally, $G_3\ra G'_2/G'_3$ is zero, because the domain is multiplicative and the range is unipotent.
+The next composite $G_2\ra G'_1/G'_2$ also vanishes: Its image is a quotient of $G_2$ and thus smooth, connected and affine.
+It is also a closed subgroup scheme in $G'_1/G'_2$, hence proper, and therefor trivial.
+Finally, $G_3\ra G'_2/G'_3$ is zero, because the domain is multiplicative and the range is unipotent (\cite{Demazure; Gabriel 1970}, Chapter IV, \S 3, Proposition 1.3).

 We now come to (iv).
-The extension in question has at most one splitting, because there are no non-trivial homomorphisms from the unipotent group scheme $G_2/G_3$ to the multiplicative group scheme $G_2$.
+The extension in question has at most one splitting, because there are no non-trivial homomorphisms from the unipotent group scheme $G_2/G_3$ to the multiplicative group scheme $G_3$.
 If $k$ is perfect, such a splitting indeed exists, by \cite{Demazure; Gabriel 1970}, Chapter IV, \S 3, Theorem 1.1.
 This also ensures that $G_3$ is smooth and connected.
 Suppose now $p>0$.
 Then we have an exact sequence \eqref{semiabelian}.
 The canonical projection $G_3\ra A$ vanishes, and we obtain a commutative diagram

 The induced map $G_2/G_3\ra A$ is zero, so the Snake Lemma gives an inclusion $G_2/G_3\subset T/G_3$.
 Consequently, $G_2/G_3$ is both unipotent and multiplicative, hence zero.
 In turn, the extension splits for trivial reasons.
 This also establishes the first part of (iv).
 In characteristic zero, the unipotent scheme $G_2/G_3$ must be smooth.
 It follows from \cite{Demazure; Gabriel 1970}, Chapter IV, \S 2 that it is isomorphic to a sum of additive groups $\GG_a$.